folio-org/okapi/doc/guide.md

 ### Multiple interfaces

-Normally, Okapi proxy, allows exactly one module at once to provide a given interface.
-By using `interfaceType` `multiple` in the `provides` section Okapi allows any number of modules to implement the same interface.
+Normally, Okapi proxy allows exactly one module at once to provide a given interface.
+By using `interfaceType` `multiple` in the `provides` section, Okapi allows any number of modules to implement the same interface.
 The consequence, however, is that the user of the interface must choose which module to call by specifying HTTP header `X-Okapi-Module-Id`.
 Okapi offers a facility which returns list of modules that implement a given interface for a tenant
-( _/proxy/tenants/{tenant}/interfaces/{interface} ).
+( `_/proxy/tenants/{tenant}/interfaces/{interface}` ).
 Normally the
-tenant will be the same as "current" tenant (header `X-Okapi-Tenant`)
+tenant will be the same as the "current" tenant (header `X-Okapi-Tenant`).

 Let's go through this by an example.
-We'll define two modules that implement same interface and call one of them.
+We'll define two modules that implement the same interface and call one of them.
-We assume that tenant testlib from previous example is still present as well as the auth module.
+We assume that tenant testlib from the previous example is still present, as well as the auth module.
 Let's try to define a Module Descriptor for our test module used earlier.
 The ModuleDescriptor below uses `interfaceType` set to `multiple`, so that